Meet the cast of Bancroft series 2

 Shameem Ahmad performs Mrs Naila Kamara

 Who’s Mrs Kamara?
-A intelligent and ruthless matriarch who shortly realised that it was her son Daanish who betrayed her beloved eldest son, Atif – resulting in his demise.
+A intelligent and ruthless matriarch who shortly realised that it was her son Daanish who betrayed her beloved eldest son, Atif – resulting in his loss of life.

 As ITV explains, “Mrs Kamara left the UK to grieve.
 The time away has only served to fuel her disdain and hatred of the police, with her focus on one senior police officer in particular: Bancroft.
 Returning from Pakistan, she seeks to move from behind the scenes and establish herself as the head of the Kamara family.
 With her first order of business being revenge against those she holds responsible for the murder of Athif, even if that is against her youngest son, Daanish.”

 What else has Shameem Ahmad been in?
-She was the Chairwoman in 2010 film 4 Lions, and has additionally put in appearances in Chilly Toes, Citizen Khan, Lies We Inform and Completely satisfied Valley.
+She was the Chairwoman in 2010 film 4 Lions, and has additionally put in appearances in Chilly Toes, Citizen Khan, Lies We Inform and Joyful Valley.

 Dominic Doughty performs Martin Mullen